diego-noah/agent/Paper/research/research-proposal.md

 - **A1 exploit-generation agent (2025)** transforms LLMs into autonomous smart contract attackers using domain-specific tools and execution feedback.

 - **Park & Zheng (2025)** proposed *Multi-modal Smart Contract Reasoning (MSCR)*, a transformer architecture that integrates code syntax, CFGs, and bytecode traces.
 MSCR outperformed single-modal systems by 17% F1 and demonstrated superior cross-chain generalization and adversarial robustness.
 - **Nguyen et al. (2025)** introduced *TARA*, a trust-aware patching agent that uses developer feedback, safety oracles, and confidence-based filtering.
 TARA mitigates hallucinated patches by learning from HITL feedback loops and improves system reliability over time.
+- **Usman et al. (2023)** presented *SecFix*, a repair synthesis tool that leverages LLMs and symbolic analysis to generate secure patches for smart contracts.
+The system learns from existing patches and vulnerability contexts to produce syntactically and semantically valid repairs.
+This aligns with our proposal’s patch-suggestion agent and trust-calibration mechanism, enabling safer autonomous fixes.

+- **Wang et al. (2023)** proposed *SmartShield*, a multi-level security framework that combines vulnerability detection with runtime enforcement mechanisms to prevent exploits in production environments.
+SmartShield’s layered defense model complements our agentic AI framework, especially the integration of feedback loops and runtime validation in cross-chain settings.

 Despite strong progress, most existing solutions focus on detection with limited remediation.
 There is still no fully agentic system that combines detection, scoring, autonomous patching, validation, and continuous learning.
 This proposal addresses that gap with a reinforcement-driven, closed-loop AI framework.